Motorsport marshal: Chief track marshal

 Often a Chief Track Marshal's responsibilities will include the supervision and briefing of marshals for all daily activities, allocation of day-to-day marshaling duties; provision of marshal's vehicles, training of all marshals for incident handling, flag signalling, fire fighting, communications and basic track first aid as well as monitoring of health and safety on site to ensure the safety of all guests and personnel off-track.
 During the race the Chief Track Marshal's role is running the radio "network" and communication with all other track marshals as "net control".

-Successful Chief Track Marshals are highly organized with good communication skills and have previous experience in track marshaling or similar motor sport roles.
+Historically, the most successful Chief Track Marshals have been highly organized with good communication skills and additionally have previous experience in track marshaling or similar motor sport roles.

-Chief Marshal's line of command is Clerk of the Course.
+The Chief Marshal's line of command is Clerk of the Course.
 Chief Marshal works closely with Race Director, Chief Steward, and other senior race officials throughout preparation for the race, during the race, and post-race.